Nikoh77/Pixel/README.md

 Pixel is built in Python, making it a versatile choice for various platforms.

+## The Main Goal

+The main goal is to bring this technology to MiSTer fpga and future fpga-based retrogaming platforms

 Contributing
 Contributions to Pixel are highly encouraged.
 Feel free to submit bug reports, feature requests, or pull requests to help enhance this project.